Natural Gas Processing

-A comparison of Table 12.1 and Table 12.2 illustrates the significance of natural gas processing for purification of the raw natural gas to obtain a pipeline quality gas.
+A comparison of Images 12.2 and 12.3 illustrates the significance of natural gas processing for purification of the raw natural gas to obtain a pipeline quality gas.
 In general, natural gas processing includes the following steps:

 - Condensate and Water Removal

 - Nitrogen Rejection

 - NGL Recovery, Separation, Fractionation, and Treatment of Natural Gas Liquids